 (f) Equipment and Material Storage.
 According to Publication 213.

 (g) Tubular Markers.
-When indicated, furnish and install tubular markers according to Standard Drawing TC-8604 and the MUTCD.
+As indicated, furnish and install tubular markers as shown on the Standard Drawings and the MUTCD.

-When directed, replace the complete tubular marker or the tubular marker post only, as the case may be.
+As directed, replace the complete tubular marker or the tubular marker post only, as the case may be.

 Remove all tubular markers when no longer necessary for traffic control or as directed.

 (h) Existing Department Signs.
 Remove existing warning, regulatory, guide, and directional signs as required to accommodate construction operations.
-Do not remove Stop or Yield signs unless an alternate type of traffic control is provided, such as flaggers, temporary traffic signals, etc. Continue the alternate traffic control until the Stop or Yield signs are replaced.
+Do not remove Stop or Yield signs unless an alternate type of traffic control is provided such as flaggers, temporary traffic signals, etc. Continue the alternate traffic control until the Stop or Yield signs are replaced.
 Stake or mark sign locations or locate signs on construction drawings before removing any signs.
 Reinstall existing warning signs at appropriate locations within 4 hours of their removal.
 With the exception of Stop or Yield signs as herein noted, reinstall existing regulatory, guide and directional signs at appropriate locations within 24 hours of their removal.

 Remove existing State Route and Segment markers that are likely to be damaged or disturbed as a result of construction operations.
-Provide survey ties for all such markers, before the removal, to facilitate replacement.
+Provide survey ties for all such markers before the removal to facilitate replacement.

-Replace all State Route and Segment markers that were removed, at their exact longitudinal locations, upon completion of the work.
+Replace all State Route and Segment markers that were removed at their exact longitudinal locations upon completion of the work.

 (i) Not used